Hidden assumptions of integer ratio analyses in bioacoustics and music: Introduction: Integer ratios as a measure of rhythmic structure

-Here, we dissect a recent approach for quantifying and testing the presence of rhythmic categories at small-integer ratios in empirical data, pioneered by \textcite{roeske_categorical_2020}.
-In the following section (Section~\ref{sec:background}), we shortly outline this approach.
-Table~\ref{tab:notation} summarizes the notation used here and in later sections.
-Sections~\ref{sec:mathematical-properties}, \ref{sec:statistical-inference}, and \ref{sec:alternative-null-hypothesis} dive into the mathematical and statistical properties of these methods.
-At the end of each section we summarize the findings in \emph{italics} without mathematical jargon or formulas, though these sections can be perfectly skipped by the unconcerned reader.
-We demonstrate the presented formulas with a fully worked-out example in Section~\ref{sec:example-uniform}.
+Here, we dissect a recent approach for quantifying and testing the presence of rhythmic categories at small-integer ratios in empirical data, pioneered in non-human animals by \textcite{roeske_categorical_2020}.
+In the following section (Section~\ref{sec:background}), we first shortly outline this approach.
+Next, we present a summary of our findings using a minimum of mathematical jargon or formulas (Section~\ref{sec:results-summary}).
+The unconcerned reader should read Section~\ref{sec:empirical-example} right after Section~\ref{sec:results-summary}, and skip Sections~\ref{sec:mathematical-properties}, \ref{sec:statistical-inference}, and \ref{sec:alternative-null-hypothesis}, where we go into full detail about the mathematical and statistical results summarized before.
+To guide the interpretation of the presented equations, Table~\ref{tab:notation} provides a summary of the notation used.
+Based on previous empirical data, we demonstrate the presented formulas with a fully worked-out example in Section~\ref{sec:empirical-example}.
 Finally, in Section~\ref{sec:conclusion}, we present our results and takeaway message for the empirical scientist intending to apply the approach, refraining from technical details.